harrystech/arthur-redshift-etl/log_processing/README.md

 # Overview

-The goal of these tools is to make the logs from ETLs available via Elasticsearch for post-processing, searches, graphs, etc.
+The goal of the log processing is to make the logs from Arthur ETLs available in Kibana (via Elasticsearch) in order to have dashboards for some key metrics of the ETL, like
+    * Top N sources that take the most time to extract
+    * Top N relations that take the most time to load
+    * Number of warnings or errors

 ## Setup and Requirements

 ### Amazon Elasticsearch Service Domains

-You have to have an Amazon ES domain running.
+You have to have an Elasticsearch sercie running.
-Add the endpoint to `config.py`, see the documentation there.

 For more information about Elasticsearch in AWS, see [Getting Started Guide](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-gsg.html).
+See the cloudformation directory for an example setup.

+You will have to use the configure option to store the endpoint address in the parameter store.

 ### Lambda Permissions